TheFrenchExplorer/Weather-Station/README.md

 # Disclaimer
 The following lines will be in French.
-Translation will come after yhe project completion
+Translation will come after the project completion